Sage-Bionetworks-Challenges/cnb-tools/docs/user-guide/contributing.md

 Here is a typical contribution workflow:

-1. **(optional) Self-assign issue**
+1. **(optional) Assign issue**

-    See a bug or feature you'd like to handle?
-Assign yourself the issue!
+    See a [bug or feature] you'd like to handle?
+Go ahead and assign yourself!
 That way, no duplicated effort will be done.
 This will also let the community that there is some activity with the ticket.

+2. **(if applicable) Sync fork with upstream**

+    Navigate to your fork on GitHub and select **Sync fork** above the list of files.
+Review the details of the upstream commits as needed, then click **Update branch**.

 2. **Branch off `develop` and make changes**

-    We recommend prefixing the new branch name with either `bug` or `feat`, depending on the issue you've assigned, followed by its tracking number.
-Also ensure `develop` is up-to-date before creating the new branch:
+    Ensure `develop` is up-to-date in your local dev, then create a new feature branch.
+We recommend prefixing the new branch name with either `bug` or `feat` — depending on what you're working on — followed by its GH tracking number:

     ```
     git checkout develop && git pull